 About Me

-I am Rikiya Takehi, a third-year undergraduate student at Waseda University, where I am honored to be supervised by Prof. Tetsuya Sakai.
+I am Rikiya Takehi (武樋力哉), a fourth-year undergraduate student at Waseda University, where I am honored to be supervised by Prof. Tetsuya Sakai.

 Previously, I was a guest researcher at NIST in the US for one year, working with Dr. Ian Soboroff and Dr. Ellen Voorhees, conducting research mainly on evaluation.